Payments Management

 8. Enter in a ficticious Authorization Number, for example, "Fix Duplicate Charge".

-9. Click the Accept Payment button to finish the transaction.
-As you turned off credit card authorization through the server, the card will not be charged.
+As you have turned off credit card authorization through the server, the card will not be charged.

 A warning dialog opens.